Concealed shoes

 Concealed shoes hidden in the fabric of a building have been discovered in many European countries, as well as in other parts of the world, since at least the early modern period.
 Independent researcher Brian Hoggard has observed that the locations in which these shoes are typically found – in chimneys, under floors, above ceilings, around doors and windows, in the roof – suggest that some may have been concealed as magical charms to protect the occupants of the building against evil influences such as demons, ghosts and witches.
 Others may have been intended to bestow fertility on a female member of the household, or been an offering to a household deity.

 Concealed shoes have been found in many types of buildings, including country houses, public houses, a Benedictine monastery and a Baptist church.
 The earliest yet reported was discovered behind the choir stalls in Winchester Cathedral, which were installed in 1308.

-Northampton Museum maintains a Concealed Shoe Index, which as of 2012 contained 1900 reports of discoveries, mostly from Britain and almost half from the 19th century.
+Northampton Museum maintains a Concealed Shoe Index, which as of 2012 contains 1,900 reports of discoveries, mostly from Britain and almost half from the 19th century.
 The overwhelming majority have been worn, and many have been repaired.
 Most finds are of single shoes, about half of them belonging to children.
 The custom appears to have died out some time during the 20th century.

 Background

 Since at least the early modern period it was a common custom to hide objects such as written charms (known as apotropaic marks), dried cats, horse skulls, and witch bottles in the structure of a building, but concealed shoes are by far the most common items discovered.
 Archaeologist Brian Hoggard has observed that the locations in which these shoes are found suggest that at least some were concealed as magical charms to protect the occupants of the building against evil influences.
 Such hidden caches of objects are known by archaeologists as spiritual middens.

-Northampton Museum maintains a Concealed Shoe Index, (Note: Northampton was once a major shoemaking centre.) which by 1998 contained more than 1100 reports of concealed shoes, mostly from Britain but some from as far away as Canada.
-By 2012 it had increased to 1900 entries, of which almost half date from the 19th century.
+Northampton Museum maintains a Concealed Shoe Index, (Note: Northampton was once a major shoemaking centre.) which by 1998 contained more than 1,100 reports of concealed shoes, mostly from Britain but some from as far away as Canada.
+By 2012 it had increased to 1,900 entries, of which almost half date from the 19th century.

 The custom of concealing shoes in the fabric of a building appears to have more or less died out some time during the 20th century, although not entirely.
-The shoe manufacturer Norvic incorporated a pair of their women's high-leg boots in the foundations of their new factory built in 1964, and an even more recent account comes from Knebworth House, where in 1991 an estate worker's shoe replaced an "old court shoe" that had been discovered behind some panelling.
-Nevertheless, only 50 post-1900 instances of concealed shoes have been recorded.
+In 1964, the shoe manufacturer Norvic incorporated a pair of their women's high-leg boots in the foundations of their new factory built.
+In 1991, at Knebworth House, an estate worker's shoe replaced an "old court shoe" that had been discovered behind some panelling.
+Only 50 post-1900 instances of concealed shoes have been recorded.